Interventions: education and due diligence: end users: co-operation principle

 HMRC officers have the power to demand the production of records to check a taxpayer’s tax position, as long as the demand is given in writing to the taxpayer.
 Separate provisions also allow an officer to copy computer records.

-You can apply the above appointment letter plus requirement for records and conduct a hot audit specifically aimed at looking at the supply chain in the business and obtain details as before.
+You can apply the above appointment letter plus requirement for records and conduct an intervention specifically aimed at looking at the supply chain in the business and obtain details as before.
 This can instigate part of a general cross tax intervention looking at both direct and indirect tax risks in a supply chain.